melgu/TidalSwift/README.md

-> Info: I won't be working on TidalSwift in the foreseeable future as I have cancelled my Tidal subscription because they replaced most of the lossless library by MQA, which is **not** lossless.
+> Info: I will only be sporadically working on TidalSwift in the foreseeable future as I have cancelled my Tidal subscription because they replaced most of the lossless library by MQA, which is **not** lossless.
 If you want me to continue working on TidalSwift, you can become a sponsor on GitHub so I can pay for the subscription.